mjorgecruz/42_minishell/README.md

+# Minishell

 This repository contains the implementation of the Minishell project, a Unix system programming exercise assigned at 42.
 The project involves building a basic shell that mimics the behavior of the popular bash shell.
 It covers fundamental concepts such as process creation, input/output redirection, and signal handling.
-Table of Contents

-    Introduction
-    Features
-    Mandatory Part
-    Bonus Part
-    Installation
-    Usage
-    License

-Introduction
+## Introduction

 The goal of the Minishell project is to help you understand how a shell works by building your own minimal version of bash.
-You will learn how to handle user input, execute commands, manage processes, and work with file descriptors.
+For that, we need to learn how to handle user input, execute commands, manage processes, and work with file descriptors.
 This project is a great opportunity to get familiar with the Unix programming environment and its system calls.

-Features
+## Features

     Display a prompt and wait for user input.
     Implement a command history.